gocd/docs.go.cd/content/configuration/dev_authorization.md

 In this example, the "qa" role has two users: dyang and pavan.
 The "go\_admin" role also has two users: jhumble and qiao.

-Starting GoCD 19.11.0, the roles can be configured to control what the particular group of user can do at a broad and granular level.
-This can be achieved via configuring `policy`.
-A `policy` is a set of permissions which govern the access of a GoCD entity to the user belonging to that role.
+Starting GoCD 19.11.0, the roles can be configured to allow how the users assigned the role can access a GoCD entity.
+GoCD system administrators can now define a role with a `policy` that will contain a set of permissions to govern access of a GoCD entity for the users belonging to the role.

-Here's how an admin can configure a policy to grant `view` permissions for `environment`:
+The following role definition would grant `view` action permissions for GoCD entity type `environment` with the matching wild card pattern:

 ```xml
 ...